EARnagram/lessons/sec1/js_constructor_functions/lesson/README.md

   - Create your own `terminator` constructor function and make the Arnold object into a variable constructor function.
 Make sure he has all the awesome properties we know and expect from Arnold.

+_BONUS_: Rewrite one of your constructor functions as a class!

 ## That's a Wrap!